Prabakaruppu/watertreatment/README.md

-automatic classifier usind Automl for  watertreatment
+automatic classifier using Automl for  watertreatment